-The first thing that you want to do is get that stinger out as soon as possible.
+The first thing that you want to do is get that bee or wasp stinger out as soon as possible.
 The longer you wait, the more that bee’s buried sac with venom continues to spread through your system.

-Nonetheless, you need to be careful in how you handle this.
+Nonetheless, you need to be careful in how you handle this task of bee sting removal.
 Try gently forcing the stinger up with something thin and flat like one of the cards from your wallet instead of squeezing it up with tweezers or fingers.
 Too much pressure could make it that much worse by releasing more venom.

 Clean the area next to prevent an infection.